fbpx

 Patients’ comorbid conditions like anxiety disorders can make successful treatment complicated due to the intensity each presents independently or tied up in DID diagnoses.

-DID therapies’ historical background highlighted prevailing misconceptions about its existence as a diagnosis.
-In 1980, the disorder was first added to the diagnostic manual compiled by the American Psychiatric Association is seen appropriately recognized as a “valid mental illness.”
+DID therapies’ historical background highlighted prevailing misconceptions about their existence as a diagnosis.
+In 1980, the disorder was first added to the diagnostic manual compiled by the American Psychiatric Association and is seen as appropriately recognized as a “valid mental illness.”
 Today, clinicians continue their research on it carefully while remaining mindful of treating their clients meticulously for program longevity.

 Finally, a therapy that lets you trip your way into treating multiple personalities!